HobbitHacker/Q3270/README.md

 program is intended to be used to access computers running those operating systems, via the TN3270 protocol.

-It's (yet) as feature rich as other emulators, but it is (in my limited cases) usuable for things like MVS 3.8j under Hercules.
+It's not (yet) as feature rich as other emulators, but it is (in my limited cases) usuable for things like MVS 3.8j under Hercules.

+I've used it for at least MVS 3.8j and VM/370.